shinnosukeono/shinnosukeono.github.io/content/project/vla-tutorial/index.md

 This presentation was built using [Slidev](https://sli.dev/), a slides-making tool for engineers.
 I love using it for its ease of writing in Markdown and the minimal but beautiful design!

-## Access the Presentation

-[TODO: Add link to live presentation or embedded PDF]

 ---

 ## Acknowledgments